bmachado18/tangle-defence/README.md

 - Survive all 5 waves

 ### Gameplay
-- Click the “+” icon to enter placement mode
+- Click the tower icon button to enter placement mode
 - Place towers on the grid ($10 each)
 - Select two placed towers to connect them with a rope ($5)
 - Ropes damage enemies that touch them
-- Intersecting ropes are weaker
+- Intersecting ropes are great for strategy

 ### Money
 - Start with $100